InspiryThemes/realhomes-docs/docs/add-agents-page.md

 ![Add Agents Page to Menu](images/create-pages/add-agents-page-menu.png)

-Now that you have agents page published, kindly navigate to **Dashboard → RealHomes → Customize Settings → Various Pages → Agents Pages** and configure the settings for agents page accordingly.
+Now that you have agents page published, kindly navigate to **Dashboard → RealHomes → Customize Settings → Agents Pages** and configure the settings for agents page accordingly.

 **Classic**